 Fortunately, you can get control over reducing your SUTA rate.
 Your SUTA rate is calculated on a three-year running average based on how much you’ve paid on unemployment benefits for each of the previous three years.
 To reduce your rate, you need to avoid employee layoffs and terminations.

 That’s where Tradesmen International comes in.
-As your contingent staffing partner, we can supply the skilled craftsmen you need when your workload increases, and you can simply send them back as the work slows.
+As your contingent staffing partner, we can supply the skilled craftworkers you need when your workload increases, and you can simply send them back as the work slows.
 This allows you to maintain a lean permanent workforce and supplement your core employees with ours as needed.
-Because our craftsmen are permanent Tradesmen employees, you don’t have to deal with layoffs or terminations, and there will be no negative impact on your taxes.
+Because our craftworkers are permanent Tradesmen employees, you don’t have to deal with layoffs or terminations, and there will be no negative impact on your taxes.